codlark/cls/docs/Layout-and-Elements.md

 ## Layout Properties

 These properties affect the layout and how assets are generated.
-These are mandatory
+These are mandatory.

  * `width: NUM` width of the asset
  * `height: NUM` height of the asset
  * `name: FILENAME` - pattern to use for generating names of assets.
-If no briks are featured `[assetIndex]` will be added to the beginning of the name
+If no briks are featured `[assetIndex]` will be added to the beginning of the name.
+This is the only layout property that evaluates briks

 These properties are optional.

  * `output: FOLDER` - folder to save the assets in.
 The default behavior is to save the assets in same folder as the layout file
  * `data: FILENAME` - external file to load data from.
 This property overrides the `data` section.
 If neither the `data` property nor the `data` section are present only one asset will be generated
  * `template: FILENAME` - Specify a layout file to act as a template.
-For a full description of templates see [Templates](Templates/)
+For a full description of templates see [Templates](Templates/).

 ## Element Properties

 These properties are common to all elements.
 With the exception of the `type` property, these are all optional.
-Below the value name is in `ALL CAPS`
+Below the value name is in `ALL CAPS`.

- * `type: TYPE` - the type of the element, can be one of
+ * `type: TYPE` - the type of the element.
+This is the only element property that does not evaluate briks. `TYPE` can be one of
  * * `label` - a text label or box
  * * `image` - an external image
  * * `rect` - a rectangle with optional corner rounding